Grand Affairs Group recognises the work of the following organisations

-All hire equipment requires an annual test in order to comply with the Health and Safety at Work Act and the Provision and Use of Work Equipment Regulations (PUWER).
+All hire equipment requires an annual inspection in order to comply with the Health and Safety at Work Act and the Provision and Use of Work Equipment Regulations (PUWER).
 This is a legal requirement.

 In order to comply with the law it is the operators responsibility